Saw IV: Plot

 Strahm and Perez arrive on the scene, where it is learned that all of the victims were defended by Art, who is also Jill's lawyer.
 After a photographer is accidentally killed on the scene, Perez finds Billy, Jigsaw's puppet, in the office.
-She is told that Strahm will "soon take the life of an innocent man" and that Perez’s "next step is critical".
+She is told that Strahm will "soon take the life of an innocent man" and that Perez's "next step is critical".
 Ignoring past clues that she is in danger, Perez leans toward Billy and is critically injured by shrapnel when its face explodes.
 She is rushed to the hospital.

 After learning that he had terminal cancer, and after a suicide attempt, Jigsaw placed Cecil in his first trap.
 After Cecil got out when the trap broke, he lunged at Jigsaw to attack him but fell to his death in a mesh of razor wire.
 Strahm makes connections from Jill's story to the Gideon Meat Factory, the scene of Rigg's final test.

 Strahm arrives but finds himself lost, accidentally trailing Jeff Denlon.
 Meanwhile, Rigg approaches his final test.
 In the next room are Art, Eric, and Hoffman; it was revealed earlier that if the door was opened before Rigg's timer expired, Eric's head would be crushed between two ice blocks and Hoffman would be electrocuted by a complex device.
 Rigg charges through the door with one second to spare.
 Despite Eric's attempts to stop Rigg by shooting him, he is killed.
 Rigg shoots Art while, in another room, Strahm encounters Jeff, who brandishes a gun.
 Strahm, who is unaware that Jeff is frantically searching for his daughter, kills him.
 Hoffman, who was never in any danger and is revealed to be Jigsaw's other apprentice, rises and seals a dying Rigg and a bewildered Strahm in the factory.

-These games are revealed to have taken place before Jigsaw's autopsy, and Hoffman is warned via the microcassette that he can expect to face a test of his own.
+These games are revealed to have taken place before Jigsaw's autopsy.
+Hoffman is warned via the microcassette that he can expect to face a test of his own.